ryanjwaters/aws-tools/Serverless-EmailBlackList/Readme.md

 Before creating the Stack with the provided CloudFormation template you need to:

-1) Create a paramater store for the SES email already configured and verified on SES<br/>
+1) Create a paramater store for the SES email already configured and verified on SES
     ```
     aws ssm put-parameter --name "VerifiedEmail-Dev" --type String --value "mytest@gmail.com"
     ```